DFE-Digital/find-teacher-training/docs/deployment.md

 ![Deployment Process](./deploy-workflow.png "GitHub Actions Workflow")

-- A build is triggered for the merged PR commit and the tagged docker image is published to DockerHub, a QA deployment is next triggered (see [build.yml](/.github/workflows/build.yml))
+- A build is triggered for the merged PR commit
+- The built docker image is scanned by SNYK for vulnerabilities and then runs through various code tests.
+If these tests are successful the tagged image is published to DockerHub, and a QA deployment is next triggered (see [build.yml](/.github/workflows/build.yml))
+- If the docker image SNYK scan fails due to vulnerabilities, it may be the docker image cached layers must be refreshed.
+To do this, run the "Build No Cache" workflow manually.
+This workflow is scheduled to run every week to minimise this issue
+- Once a successful deployment to QA is complete, the workflow triggers a smoke test run for the environment and awaits a successful completion of smoke tests
 - Once a successful deployment to QA is complete, the workflow triggers a smoke test run for the environment and awaits a successful completion of smoke tests
 - Upon completion of the above, the workflow triggers the deployment to the next environment
 - The merged PR commit is finally deployed to `Production`. (see [deploy.yml](/.github/workflows/deploy.yml))